 Not all sportsbooks offer such promotions.
-For example, Pinnacle esports does not provide deposit bonuses or free bets.
+For example, Pinnacle Esports does not provide deposit bonuses or free bets.
 Instead, the company focuses on offering the best odds available in lieu of giving indirect value to bettors via signup promotions or similar incentives.

 The term “free bet” actually describes a wide class of promotions with unique terms.
-Generally speaking, the concept behind the free bet either comes down to:
+Generally speaking, the concept behind the free bet comes down to:

 The terms and conditions for free bets are unique to each offer.
 Here are some of the basic facets typically found in terms and conditions to give you an idea of what’s in play:

 - Playthrough: The sportsbook may require that you wager a set amount of money before your bonus becomes money that you can cash out.
-This is a common practice that is used to deter bonus fraud by eSportsbooks.
+This is a common practice that is used to deter bonus fraud by sportsbooks.

 - Account confirmation: The operator may require some verification of your identity before processing a bonus (again, a fraud prevention measure)